Alternate format: Introduction to the Cyber Threat Environment (PDF, 2.45 MB)

 The ability of cyber threat actors to successfully obfuscate their actions varies according to their level of sophistication and motivation.
 In general, nation-states and competent cybercriminals are more adept at obfuscation than other threat actors.

-It is beyond the scope of this document to present all cyber capabilities that threat actors could deploy.
-Below is a nonexhaustive list of common tools and techniques that are used by threat actors.
+The following is a non-exhaustive list of common tools and techniques that are used by threat actors.
 For simplicity, they are listed alphabetically and are not ranked according to frequency or impact.

-A backdoor is a point of entry into a user’s system or computer, bypassing authentication measures, encryption, or intrusion detection systems.
+A backdoor is a point of entry into a user’s system or computer that bypasses traditional access and authentication measures.
 Once threat actors have this remote access, they can steal information, install malware, or control the device’s processes and procedures.
-Backdoors are often deliberately created for troubleshooting, software updates, or system maintenance.
+Backdoors can be a product of malware or other malicious cyber activity, but are also often deliberately and non-maliciously created for troubleshooting, software updates, or system maintenance.
 Threat actors can use these legitimate backdoors for malicious purposes.

 Bots and botnets